miraisolutions/secretsanta/README.md

 ##### autodoc notes
 For Sphinx/autodoc to work, the docstrings must of course be written in correct reStructuredText.
-You can then use all of the usual Sphinx markup in the docstrings, and it will end up correctly in the documentation.
+You can then use all of the usual Sphinx markup in the docstrings, wand it will end up correctly in the documentation.
 Together with hand-written documentation, this technique eases the pain of having to maintain two locations for documentation, while at the same time avoiding auto-generated-looking pure API documentation.

-For more on autodoc see <http://sphinx.pocoo.org/ext/autodoc.html>.
+For more on autodoc see <http://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html#module-sphinx.ext.autodoc>.

 The main autodoc features I use are: